Many of the rules for traditional IRAs also apply to your account in a:

 Your total contributions to both your IRA and your spouse's IRA may not exceed your joint taxable income or the annual contribution limit on IRAs times two, whichever is less.
 It doesn't matter which spouse earned the income.

 Roth IRAs and IRA deductions have other income limits.
-See IRA Contribution Limits and IRA deduction limits.
+See IRA contribution limits and IRA deduction limits.

 Do I report my nondeductible Roth IRA contributions on Form 8606?